 This article will guide you through creating custom fields for use with online registration.
 These same custom fields can also be used for walk-in and staff-added registrations, and this same information will also appear under those categories to aid in making it easier to configure.

 New Settings Location for Custom Fields:

 All that is needed to initially create a custom field is a unique field name (while you can have two fields with the same name with separate ID's, naming fields the same should be avoided if possible to avoid confusion) and to determine what type of field you wish to use.
 The types of fields that are available are listed below with a brief description of the field type.

 Text Field - this is a free-text field in which you may type anything you like; keep in mind, however, that the space on any given screen is limited so you'll want to avoid trying to enter more than a brief description or note.

-Phone Field - this field will force the user to enter a 10-digit phone number without dashes and will fail validation if the user attempts to input any other type of data.
+Phone Field - this field will force the user to enter a 10-digit phone number and will fail validation if the user attempts to input any other type of data.
 This will NOT, however, validate the authenticity of the phone number itself.
 As long as the number is in the correct format, it will be accepted by the system and used in an attempt to contact the user.

 Number Field - this field will accept only numeric input and can be used to collect age, to show a particular exam room, or to input some patient ID or insurance account information.